top of page

 THE GLOVE

-The kaats ball, also known as the 'kaats', is made of leather and filled with horsehair.
-The ball has a specific weight and size that meet the requirements of the game.
-With its soft yet firm texture, the ball is perfect for the precise and agile game of kaatsen, where players must hit the ball with precision and control to score points.
+The kaatsbal is made of leather and filled with horsehair.
+According to the requirements of the game, the ball must weigh approximately 24 grams and have a specific size.
+With its soft but firm texture, the kaatsbal is perfectly suited for the precise and agile game of handball, where players must hit the ball with precision and control to score points.

 Kaats ball